A great science lesson

 What makes a great science lesson?

 Of course, there is no single answer to this question but there are a few general principles that you may want to consider when planning and teaching a science lesson.
-This report from the EEF, Improving Secondary Science, is a good source of ideas.

 - Planning lessons: the EPIBA approach